-The Foreign Account Tax Compliance Act provisions of the Hiring Incentives to Restore Employment Act ("FATCA") were enacted in March 2010 with an effective date of January 1, 2013.
-FATCA requires foreign financial institutions ("FFIs") that opt in to this regime ("participating FFIs") to report information to the US Internal Revenue Service ("IRS") regarding their US account holders in order to assist the IRS in enforcing U.S. taxpayer compliance.
-Alternatively, under intergovernmental agreements, FFIs located in certain partner countries may be required under local law to comply with FATCA and provide the requested account information to either their home government or the IRS.
-The definition of FFI includes most types of financial services entities as well as any other entity that holds investments as its primary business objective.
-FATCA imposes a 30% withholding tax on an expansive list of payments, including payments of gross proceeds (as discussed further below) to non-participating FFIs and other payees that are not FATCA compliant.
-U.S. financial institutions also have considerable new obligations under FATCA.
+The Foreign Account Tax Compliance provisions of the Hiring Incentives to Restore Employment Act ("FATCA") were enacted in March 2010 with an effective date of January 1, 2013.1 FATCA requires foreign financial institutions ("FFIs") that opt in to this regime ("participating FFIs") to report information to the US Internal Revenue Service ("IRS") regarding their US account holders in order to assist the IRS in enforcing U.S. taxpayer compliance.
+The definition of FFI includes most types of financial services entities as well as any other entity that holds investments as its primary business objective.2 FATCA imposes a 30% withholding tax on an expansive list of payments, including payments of gross proceeds (as discussed further below) to non-participating FFIs and other payees that are not FATCA compliant.
+U.S. financial institutions also have considerable new obligations.